-“Agronomy within a Deere dealership is not very common around here, so half the battle is just getting in front of customers and explaining to them exactly what it is that we’re doing,” Smidt says.
+“Agronomy within a John Deere dealership is not very common around here, so half the battle is just getting in front of customers and explaining to them exactly what it is we’re doing,” Smidt says.

-From soil analysis to nitrate samples and planter assessments, “exactly what it is” represents a customized plan for each Yield Force customer, which Smidt describes as a long-term journey to understand each field and find the solutions for soil sustainability, return on investment, and yield improvement.
+From soil analysis to nitrate samples and planter assessments, “exactly what it is” represents a customized plan for each Yield Force customer, which Smidt describes as a long-term journey to understand each field and find the solutions for soil sustainability, return on investment and yield improvement.

 Providing a Precision Perspective

 Starting primarily as a variable-rate prescription provider for planting and fertilizer spreading, Smidt says Yield Force has since transitioned into a full gambit of agronomic services.
-But the primary focus remains on data analysis and collecting as much information as growers as possible over the course of a growing season.
+But the primary focus remains on data analysis and collecting as much information from growers as possible over the course of a growing season.